warmist/scripts/docs/modtools/set-personality.rst

 --------------

 ``--citizens``
-    All (sane) citizens of your fort will be affected.
+    All citizens and residents of your fort will be affected.
 Will do nothing in adventure mode.
 ``--unit <UNIT ID>``
     The given unit will be affected.